jkassemi/stubby/README.md

 ## Contributing a Stub

 Fork this repository, update the index.json file, and submit a pull request.
+For this major version, the remote registry will just be the index.json file from this project's github.

 ### DNS Only